Mike-B-123/startup/notes.md

 **What does the following code using map with an array output?**
 - The map() method of Array instances creates a new array populated with the results of calling a provided function on every element in the calling array.
+- we use arrow because it's convient, but a disadvantage is it's not a real function (look at scope module)??
 Ex: const array1 = [1, 4, 9, 16];

 // Pass a function to map